- Get Legal Advice after a Car Accident

 Claiming Against an Insurance Company

 If this is your first road accident, you will likely want to know about claiming against an insurance company.
-Know that all Queensland road users have compulsory third-party insurance coverage (CTP insurance) with their vehicle registration.
-When you are claiming accident compensation, it is the CTP insurer who funds your payout.
-You may also have your comprehensive insurance policy to cover the damage to your vehicle.
-The insurer will seek to establish who was at fault and their degree of responsibility.
-This calculation determines who is liable for damages.
+All Queensland road users have compulsory third-party insurance coverage (CTP insurance) with their vehicle registration.
+When you claim accident compensation, the CTP insurer funds your payout.

 More about CTP insurance claims >